-We did some research a few years ago with the Cabinet Office Behavioural Insights Team which showed that when solicitors mention the charitable option to clients, and if framed in the right way, it can have a huge impact on giving behaviour.
+We carried out research with the Cabinet Office Behavioural Insights Team which showed that when solicitors mention the charitable option to clients, and if framed in the right way, it can have a huge impact on giving behaviour.

 The Behavioural Insights Team looked at using a trigger to prompt more people into leaving money to charity in their wills.
 They used social norms as that trigger, encouraging people to nominate a charity in their will by reminding them that many other people had also left charitable legacies.